The Best Peak District Walks

 Between Blackwell Mill and Bakewell, the Monsal Trail snakes through tunnels and cuttings, over viaducts and past historic buildings.
 A highlight is the striking view from the Headstone Viaduct, below Monsal Head.
 The trail is ideal for families with young children and people who use wheelchairs, and it is part of the National Park’s ‘Miles Without Stiles’ easy-access routes initiative.

 Not far from one end of the Monsal Trail in Bakewell is a cluster of our beautiful hotels and boltholes.
-Plus, our friendly inns offer hearty seasonal food with great wines and ales - just what you need after your still along the Monsal Trail.
+Plus, our friendly inns offer hearty seasonal food with great wines and ales - just what you need after walking along the Monsal Trail.

 Beeley & Hell Bank